1939-1947 Jinnah and the Anglo-Muslim League Alliance, Narendra Singh Sarila

 Narendra Singh Sarila was an ADC to Viceroy Mountbatten and the heir of a princely state in Central India.
 He later served in high offices in India's Foreign Service.
-His book combines well-researched primary sources with his comprehensive strategic viewpoint on Congress-British relations, Jinnah-British relations and the American connection.
-The portions excerpted here are explicitly related to Jinnah-British relations in the war and post-war periods.
+His book combines well-researched primary sources with his comprehensive strategic viewpoint on relations between the Congress and British, those between M.A.
+Jinnah and the British, and the American connection.
+The portions excerpted here are explicitly related to relations between Jinnah and the British in the war and post-war periods.

-Other authors[Glend2][Glend3][AnitaIS1] also quote from official records of Jinnah-Viceroy conversations in 1939.
+Other authors[Glend2][Glend3][AnitaIS1] also quote from official records of conversations between Jinnah and Viceroy Linlithgow in 1939.
 Sarila's quotes of such exchanges from that period clarify further that Jinnah's intent in allying with British aims was to prevent the Hindu majority (and a Congress majority) from having any decisive say in any future constitution affecting Muslims of India.

 Since the 1935 Government of India Act had already forestalled an elected Hindu and Congress majority at the center[Glend2], Jinnah's endeavours may be seen as following logically from the federal provisions of the 1935 Act and also as the continuation of his efforts to make Muslim sovereignty inviolable to Hindu majorities at the national level, after attempting to do the same without success at the provincial level in 1937[MJAkbar][BimalP][1937-1940(2)].